Zagreb in World War II: Notable sabotages in 1941

-On the same day, a detachment of Ustaše was attacked in Vrbanićeva street, and on September 30, anti-fascists, led by Ivan Šibl, attacked a group of German airmen in Rusanova street.
+On the same day, a detachment of Ustaše was attacked in Vrbanićeva street, and on 30 September, anti-fascists, led by Ivan Šibl, attacked a group of German airmen in Rusanova street.

 Partisan military unit organization

+By the end of 1941, the main focus of the Zagreb resistance switched from diversions to the recruitment and extraction of volunteers from the city to Partisan-held territories.
+Vladimir Popović, Hebrang, Končar and Bakarić likewise left the city the same year.

 The first Zagreb-Sesvete partisan group was formed in Dubrava in July 1941.
 In August 1941, a group of fighters from Zagreb traveled to Žumberak where they formed a partisan unit "Matija Gubec", which had 37 members, but after it was attacked by the much stronger enemy forces it was dissolved.

 The first partisan unit in the nearby Hrvatsko Zagorje was formed in March 1942 near the village Brdovec, roughly 15 km northwest of Zagreb.
 In April 1942, a tenth of fighters was sent from Zagreb to Žumberak where they merged with the First Zagorje unit, after which they grew into the "Josip Kraš" Battalion.

+Resistance sabotages also happened during this period.
+On 12 June 1942 a Wehrmacht gas depot on the Savska Road was set ablaze, destroying around 60,000 kilograms of fuel, several tank engines and machine shops.

 In the summer of the same year, the first partisan units were formed in Moslavina (roughly 75 km southeast of Zagreb), and in the fall the first partisan unit was formed at Kalnik (roughly 50 km northeast of Zagreb).

 At the end of November 1942, the "Pokupsko-Žumberak unit" and the "First Battalion of the Croatian proletarian" merged into the 13th strike brigade "Josip Kraš" (later named "Rade Končar").
 In August 1943, the "Brothers Radić" Brigade was formed, and in the fall of the same year "Matija Gubec" Brigade.

 In July and October 1943, the Partisans entered Gornje Vrapče neighborhood, in what was then the immediate vicinity of Zagreb, and also penetrated the Sljeme mountain.
-In December of the same year, the Turopolje unit attacked the main aviation depot in Sopnica near Sesvete while on December 19 the 18th Slavonia unit destroyed the airport at Kurilovec.
+In December of the same year, the Turopolje unit attacked the main aviation depot in Sopnica near Sesvete while on 19 December the 18th Slavonia unit destroyed the airport at Kurilovec.

 The 10th Zagreb Corps was formed in January 1944.
 Upon formation it had around 7,000 fighters.
 At the end of 1944, the 10th Corps had 9,859 soldiers and officers.
 It became the carrier of fighting actions in northwestern Croatia and especially in the Zagreb district.
 In late January 1944, the Youth Brigade "Joza Vlahović" and the "Franjo Ogulinac Seljo" Brigade of the 34th Division were formed.
 In the fall of the same year, so were the Ljubljana Brigade "Pavlek Miškina" and the Brigade "Nikola Demonja".